 Use the Endpoint Data Collection tab on the organization details screen to identify the exfiltration vectors you want to monitor for risky activity.
 Code42 automatically collects all metadata associated with the files involved in such activity.
 You can also collect the contents of those files, when available, to provide important context during investigations.

-For more information on endpoint monitoring with Incydr Basic and Advanced, see Endpoint Monitoring settings reference.
+For more information on endpoint monitoring with Incydr Basic, Advanced, and Gov F1, see Endpoint Monitoring settings reference.

 Endpoint Data Collection settings